-In the previous EIT article, I shared several warmers that you can use in your next lesson.
+In the previous EIT article, I shared several more lead ins for the classroom.
 This time around, I’m providing a few lead-ins, activities that preview the topic, grammar or vocabulary of your lesson.
-This is an important part of resources and guides for esl teachers.
+This is an important part of resources and guides for ESL teachers.

 Choose 5 words that are related to the topic of your lesson, and think of 5 more that are unrelated.
 Write these up on the board in random order.
 Put students into pairs and ask them to guess which 5 words have something to do with the day’s lesson.
 After they’ve discussed a couple of minutes, call on several pairs to read out their guess.
 Finally, reveal the answer by erasing the 5 unrelated words.